hendriknielaender/zlog/README.md

 }
 ```

-> **Note**: libxev is automatically included as a peer dependency of zlog for async logging support.
+> **Note**: libxev is automatically included as a dependency of zlog and managed internally.
+No need to import or manage event loops manually.

 2. Configure in `build.zig`: